 All the best Alexa speakers will listen to your voice and can carry out different kinds of tasks.
 Whether you’re looking to stream music from Spotify, control your smart home devices, change the channel of your smart TV, create a home communication hub, get a report of the weather or order food hands-free, Amazon’s voice assistant can help.

 When you know how to use Alexa, having a smart speaker (or three) will let you take advantage of all the best Alexa skills and features.
 But not all the best smart speakers are made the same — that’s why we’ve spent hundreds of hours testing dozens of options for your buying convenience.

 See all of the best Alexa speakers below.

 What are the best Alexa speakers?

-If money is no object, and you take home audio seriously, take a look at the Sonos One.
+If you take home audio seriously, take a look at the Sonos One.
 It’s a bit pricey at $199, but you won’t find a better-sounding Alexa smart speaker out there.
 The Sonos One works with hundreds of streaming sources through the company’s massive library as well.
 And if you want something portable, the UE Megablast is both wireless and waterproof, meaning you can take Alexa with you wherever you please.

 The best Alexa speakers you can buy today